MdSamsuzzohaShayon/youthspike-event-management/README.md

  - **Team**
- - If there is a team of player, create the team for him as well on the import of players file[14:40](https://www.loom.com/share/fda9c04b47f94d3a8cbae578a886f4fa), If a player unassigned they will be at the event as unassigned players
+ - Make mutation from frontend to delete team
  - Add search function for player when creating a new team
- - Players page -> do not make filter -> Insteand just select team to see the team
- - Create team without a captain
- - Team name sometime showing up at the top and sometime not
  - Move team - when moving team to another event current event should not have that team

  - **Players**
- - In the player list show all players in an event
- - To Add player need to select division and teams.
-Submit and and rank (Submit and take to the team, re-rank players)
- - Email for a player is optional field, only if we want to add that player to captain we will need email
- - Import players from excel file should have a confirmation message
+ - Import players from excel file should have a confirmation message (error message if there is any error)
  - Assign players to a net will be drop down and move both event
  - Make player leave of or inactive in the match day
  - Move team, or players to different event
- - Move player to diffrent divisions and team
- - Showing unassigned players and inactive players somewhere in the roster
  - When make player inactive the rank should be update and and this should work properly
  - When Moving player rank them properly
- - So I think we came up with a solution.
-Each team will be assigned teamID# such as 182.
-The login for the caitian for that squad would be “captain182” and the cocaptain login would be     “cocaptain182” etc. Password would be default password as normal.
-This way the email is not the unique id or the username to login.
- - Select team when adding players
- - Moving players are not working - need to create a seperate database document for this that will hold player id and player rank, so a player will have seperate rank in seperate team
+ - Need to create a seperate database document for this that will hold player id and player rank, so a player will have seperate rank in seperate team
- - Inactive player will be off the rosters on the list
- - Sometime players are not adding properly

  - **Dashboard**
  - Copy Events properly (Do something for players)
  - If date is pass the status of league will be past, add past events in  the filter,
- - No division section inside roster design, (There are 3 different skills level means 3 sections)
- - Net range is same as net variance, therefore, delete one of them [assign player with net variance 10:50](https://www.loom.com/share/01cf8693859b474981b4a51660444e4e)

  - **Captain**
  - Send welcome email to all of our captains
- - But coach/captain can change only his team but points can be changed by any captain of any team
- - Captain can edit roster photo, and re-rank players
  - If a round has been submitted he can not re-rank his players
+ - When login as captain show name of the team of which I am captain of

  - **Event**
  - Updaing round creating some issues (Log in as admin)

- - **Division**
- - Division filter always need to be at the top
- - Select a division from an event and that will stick for rest of the event pages

  - **Match**
- - After updating points there next round button should be show up
  - There could be exception, a team can have 5 players because they can get a player injured, In that case they can play will 5 players (Check every net should have atleast 1 player)
  - Player sub, a player can be off for a round and can get back in the next round
- - When clicking on empty player card that net name should be shown on the player list on the left
  - Get a sound notification on an socket event
- - Sponsors will always have a logo of ourself
+ - Sponsors will always have a logo of ourself by default
+ - Close button must not show up after submitting lineup
+ - When click on input field to update score it should highlight the whole number
+ - When I will match and submit my lineup, net 1 should be selected automitically
+ - Update score button should not be shown - it is irrelevent now

  - **Final Round**
  - 2 points net logic [04:20](https://www.loom.com/share/a39b08628d344b6588bd94d23e47ad8e) appear in the final round

- - The captain will select a net to break the tie.
- - When we click on the a net from all nets in the last round, there will be a confirmation screen of all lineup of a net (team A player A, team B player B, team A player B, team B player A) and their pair score and ranking
- - One captain will choose to ban a net and the other captain will be waiting
- - Calculate all points for 2 points net - calculate points according to points in the net
+ - **Design**
+ - Black text on yellow box
+ - Yellow need to be little more brighter than current yellow